hyxos/www.tzi.cards/content/games/tu-tzi/game-play/index.md

 Start your turn by *recruiting*- draw a card, either from the stock pile, or the discard pile- and add it to your hand.

 Which card should you draw?
-Remember, the goal of Tǔ Zǐ is toget the most points, by building the most *powerful formation*.
+Remember, the goal of Tu Tzi is toget the most points, by building the most *powerful formation*.

 What makes a formation *powerful*?
 Building your formation is like building a team.
 If you were a coach trying to make the greatest basketball team *eva*, you could just take in any rando who comes in off the street, but unless you were just unimaginably lucky that strategy isn't gonna cut it.

 All players have strengths and weaknesses, and some work together better than others.
 A *powerful formation* is one that has certain qualities.
-The qualities that make a great team in Tǔ Zǐ are *Diversity* and *Unity*, or some combination of the two. *Diversity* means all different elements and *Unity* means they are all the same element.
+The qualities that make a great team in Tu Tzi are *Diversity* and *Unity*, or some combination of the two. *Diversity* means all different elements and *Unity* means they are all the same element.
 The difficulty of making a *powerful formation* increases as the formation becomes more powerful.

 Check out the section on [formations](formations "Formations") to get a better idea of what you are trying to accomplish.